littlefattiger/DDIA/Overview.md

     - metadata manage
     - Variable dictionary
     - Table lineage/dependency
+12. Kylin
+    - no idea now
-13. Prometheus+Grafana+ruixiang cloud.
+14. Prometheus+Grafana+ruixiang cloud.
 It is similar to Datadog + slack
     - this set is just for alerting.
 We can integrate the alert system with slack and pageduty
 ### Message Queue
 1. Kafka